Hardware

 Mapping

-After attempting other approaches, we settled on an occupancy-map voxel based approach provided by the Octomap ROS node.
-This node ingests the drone – world origin transformation and the current depth point cloud in the drone’s frame to incrementally update the global map.
+After attempting other approaches, we settled on an occupancy-map voxel based approach provided by the Octomap ROS node for indoor mapping.
+This node ingests the drone-world origin transformation and the current depth point cloud in the drone’s frame to incrementally update the global map.

 The global map is comprised of voxels of a fixed size, which all store the probability that the space in that voxel is occupied.
 The mapping node also publishes a 2D occupancy map of the environment that displays unoccupied voxels where firefighters can move and occupied voxels which have objects/walls.